The Most Underrated Stops Along the Pacific Coast Highway

 Big Sur is certainly a tourist focal point of the Pacific Coast Highway, thanks to Instagram-friendly Bixby Bridge and postcard hikes in Julia Pfeiffer Burns State Park.
 But, heading into the less-traveled and similarly-named Pfeiffer Big Sur State Park can be just as magical.
 You’ll be dwarfed by towering redwoods for miles, with far fewer people around than you’d encounter visiting them in their namesake national park.

 Carmel-by-the-Sea is often used synonymously with Carmel, which is a little like referring to all of Miami as South Beach.
 Carmel-by-the-Sea is a lovely, artsy boutique community that’s popular among people who can afford $1,000 hats.
 If that’s your scene, go for it.
 But if you want something a little more rustic, head inland to Carmel Valley.
-It’s equally as scenic, surrounded by mountains and hillside wineries.
+It’s equally as scenic, surrounded by mountains and lush hillsides.

 If you didn’t get enough of those adorable sea otters in Avila Beach, you’ll get another fix about a half-hour north of Monterey in Moss Landing.
 Here, you can rent a solo kayak or join a guided trip at Kayak Connection and head through the wetlands of the Monterey Bay National Marine Sanctuary.
 Be warned: Once you see the site’s otters chowing down on slimy fat innkeeper worms, you may never look at them the same way again.